Naming things

 You should instinctively feel that this evaluates to 1, which is perfectly correct.
 Do note, however, that there are two distinct parts to this:

-This is important, as it tells us we’ll need to add two variants to our AST.
+This is important, as it tells us we’ll need to add two terms to our language.

 Here’s a slightly less obvious example: